ged-odoo/odoo-js-training-public/exercises_3_fields_views.md

 ## 3.2 Improving the image_preview field

 We want to improve the widget of the previous task to help the staff recognize orders for which some action should be done.
-In particular, we want to display, in readonly, a warning 'MISSING TSHIRT DESIGN' in red, if there is no image url specified on the order.
+In particular, we want to display a warning 'MISSING TSHIRT DESIGN' in red, if there is no image url specified on the order.

 ## 3.3 Customizing a field component